 Should you attend the program, you will become part of a network of MIDP alumni in more than 65 countries, working with international development agencies, in the private sector, or as government and NGO leaders to advance the field of sustainable international development.

-Jalota is now is sales tax commissioner for the Government of Maharashtra in India.
-He traveled to the U.S. in 2016 to see his daughter Suhani graduate from Duke with a degree in economics and global health.
+Rajiv Jalota is sales tax commissioner for the Government of Maharashtra in India.
+He received his MIDP degree in 2005.
+In 2016, his daughter Suhani graduated from Duke with a degree in economics and global health.
+Watch their story: